Uley: Economy

 Uley Brewery was established in the 1980s, in a Grade II listed building that had been part of the 1833 Price Brewery which closed at the end of the 19th century.
-The brewery was purchased and refitted by current owner Chas Wright, complete with custom-made brewing vessels.
-The brewery is situated above a natural spring, and uses Maris Otter barley malt (sourced from Tuckers Maltings, Newton Abbot), Fuggles and Goldings hops, and a traditional method of top fermentation.
 Its range of ales includes Old Spot Prize Ale, a 5% abv old ale, and Uley Bitter, a 4% abv cask bitter.

 Amenities and surrounding locality

 The following amenities and attractions are available in and around the village: